Paras7403/CodeJet/README.md

 1) Select Language: Choose from a list of supported programming languages.
 2) Code Input: Input code directly into the editor or use text mode for a streamlined experience.
 3) Compile & Run: Execute code with a simple click, view results and potential errors.
-4) ave & Share: Option to save code snippets or share them with others.
+4) Save & Share: Option to save code snippets or share them with others.

 # Technologies Used:
 1) React